-Caption Editor for Streaming Manager and Streaming Manager for Enterprise
+Caption Editor for Video Streaming and Video Streaming for Enterprise

 Closed captions are an important piece of video accessibility.
 In order to meet the requirements specified by the various US laws you may want to improve the quality of automatically generated captions.
-The IBM Cloud Video Caption Editor is a smart tool that will help you do this job in the most effective way possible.
+The IBM Watson Media Caption Editor is a smart tool that will help you do this job in the most effective way possible.

 Find the Caption Editor on the dashboard